 Dr. Sanchez holds a Ph.D. from the Massachusetts Institute of Technology (MIT).
-His areas of specialty include Radio Frequency Identification (RFID), Information Engineering, and Engineering Complex Systems.
-He teaches graduate courses in Software Construction, Software Engineering, and Software Architecture.
-For the past eight years, his research has focused on architecting of large scale distributed simulation systems.
+He is the Executive Director of MIT's Geospatial Data Center (GDC).
+His areas of specialty include the Internet of Things (IOT), Big Data, Cybersecurity, and Digital Innovation.
+He teaches graduate courses in Data Science, Cybersecurity, and Innovation.
+For the past eight years his research has focused on architecting large-scale computation.

 Dr. Sanchez is the founder and Chief Software Architect of the Open Source RFID platform project.
 Dr. Sanchez' software systems are used by Samsung, NEC, NTT, Hitachi, Motorola, SAP, IBM, and Microsoft.
 Other software initiatives are in use by Sandia National Laboratories, MIT, and by several organizations in East Asia and Europe.